 Advisory Committee on Immunization Practices (ACIP) vaccination recommendations:

-Further detail on current vaccination schedules and special patient populations can be found in the latest ACIP vaccination schedule.
+Further details on current vaccination schedules and special patient populations can be found in the latest ACIP vaccination schedule.
+CDC: Advisory Committee on Immunization Practices (ACIP) recommendations Opens in new window

 Use of this content is subject to our disclaimer